Surajit Sengupta: International career

 Sengupta made his debut for the India national team in 1974 in a game against Thailand in the Merdeka Cup in Kuala Lumpur.
 He represented the country in 14 games, including the 1974 Asian Games in Tehran and the 1978 Asian Games in Bangkok.
 He also represented the country in the 1974 Merdeka Cup and the 1977 President's Cup in Seoul.

 Style of play

 Sengupta played as winger and was known for his playing speed and passing range.
 Per an article in the Indian newspaper The Hindu, he was considered one of the finest and creative forwards of his time.

 Personal life and death

 Sengupta was married to Shyamali Sengupta, with whom he had a son.
 After his retirement he was involved with the game as a sports editor with a Bengali language magazine writing their football columns.
 He learnt singing and would play the Tabla with his son.
 East Bengal coach and former Indian footballer P. K. Banerjee had named him Sócrates after the Brazilian footballer, given his sporting a beard and his varied interests.
+He also acted in the Bengali film Raasta directed by Bratya Basu in 2003.

 Sengupta died from COVID-19-related complications on 17 February 2022, at the age of 70.